 Actually, she’s even been in movies we’ve reviewed here at Heaven of Horror, but I still feel like she’s new to me somehow.
 Guess that’s just how it goes sometimes and now I’m very aware of her talent.
 If you want to check out more movies, she had smaller parts in, then Piercing (2018) and Hell or High Water (2016) are definitely worth watching.

 Also in The Dark and the Wicked is Michael Abbott Jr. as the brother of Marin Ireland’s character.
 Michael Abbott Jr. has a lot of productions coming out soon, so you’ll see more of him in the near future.
 In a smaller role, we also see Xander Berkeley who you might recognize from The Walking Dead, the 1992 movie Candyman, or even the thriller-mystery Solace.

-Watch The Dark and the Wicked in theaters or on VOD
+Watch The Dark and the Wicked in theaters, on VOD, or on Shudder

 As already mentioned earlier, Bryan Bertino is the writer and director of The Dark and the Wicked.
 And while I did (and continue to) love The Strangers, I wasn’t a huge fan of The Blackcoat’s Daughter (aka February) which he produced.
 However, then he also produced Stephanie (2017) which I definitely enjoyed.